 Full-stack developers often have some experience with a range of tools in these categories, as well as some knowledge of hardware infrastructure (servers, networks, and hosting platforms), various databases and application programming interfaces (APIs), security issues, and business processes.

-The Career Girls site lists what tasks a software developer is likely to do on a given workday:
+For an individual wondering how to become a software developer, the Career Girls site lists what tasks a software developer is likely to do on a given workday:

 - Design and test code based on an analysis of user requirements